shilpchk/ProjectManagement/README.md

-# Group Project Management Template
+# Shilpa's Projects

-This repository contains issues related to the management of all group projects along with weekly progress records for all group members and collaborators.
+This repository contains issues related to the management of shilpa's projects along with weekly progress records.

-Check out the [roadmap](https://github.com/satra/ProjectManagementTemplate/projects/1) for more information.
+Check out the [roadmap](https://github.com/shilpchk/ProjectManagementTemplate/projects/1) for more information.

 ## Working open